|Youthful looking hands only add to your beauty.|

 Every time your hands come in contact with water, do moisturize them with your favorite hand lotion or cream.
 Your well-hydrated skin will look less wrinkly because the fresh application of lotion or cream lubricates and also plumps the skin.

-Wearing rubber, vinyl, or latex free gloves when you need to put your hands in dishwater also will help.
+Wearing rubber, vinyl, or latex free gloves when you need to put your hands in dishwater also will help for how to keep your hands from aging.
 If you do have sensitivity to rubber gloves and find it irritates your hands as it does mine and so many others, it could be due to latex.
 You might want to try the vinyl or the latex free variety.

 Our nails can become weaker as we age.
 Stop using them as a handy “tool” to open boxes, peel off stickers, letters or for other household tasks that can cause them to break or split.
 Instead, use a real “tool” like a letter opener or improvise with another-–just not your nails to do that job.